 Hemp Products: The Key to a Sustainable Future

-Hemp is one of the most ancient crops and it’s been cultivated since at least 10,000 years ago.
-At the beginning of the times, it was used for pottery but with the years, the civilizations started discovering new properties and since then, it has been considered one of the most productive and versatile fibers to work with.
-Thousands of products made from hemp exist nowadays, including construction materials, food, paper, medicine, oil, and so on.
-This fast-growing crop does not require herbicides or pesticides on the farming process which impacts the planet in a positive way and is helping to create a cleaner and greener place to live in.
+Hemp is one of the most ancient crops cultivated since at least 10,000 years ago.
+At the beginning of times, it was used for pottery, but with the years, civilizations started discovering new properties.
+Since then, it has been considered one of the most productive and versatile fibers.
+Thousands of products are made from hemp, including construction materials, food, paper, medicine, oil, etc. This fast-growing crop does not require herbicides or pesticides in farming, which positively impacts the planet and is helping to create a cleaner and greener place to live in.

 Hemp paper products are not a recent invention, it's been used since the early 1900s when producing hemp paper was more favorable in comparison to using wood pulp.
 It's a sustainable hemp product that can be recycled three more times than wood pulp and its fabrication process is cleaner and environmental-friendly.

 It has been thought that there's no eco-friendly alternative to carbon-based plastics, but hemp plastic demystifies that belief.
 Hemp plastic is sourced from safe and sustainable crops that are biodegradable and recyclable and as if that were not enough, it absorbs even more carbon dioxide than trees.

 Hemp-based building materials are the greatest innovation in a healthy and more sustainable construction industry.
 Hemp concrete is an eco-friendly and durable alternative that can replace traditional fiberglass, plywood, sheetrock, and drywall.
 It also offers superior temperature control, flame resistance and noise reduction for interior or exterior walls.